na-launch/github-arc/README.md

-# github-arc
+# GitHub Action Runner Controller (ARC) for OpenShift
-GitHub Action Runner Controller (ARC) for OpenShift
+Deploy GitHub ARC on OpenShift

 This repo contains the steps necessary to deploy GitHub ARC on OpenShift.
 Once deployed additional runners will appear within the Actions UI as "Self-hosted runners" which correspond to the names used in the steps below (github-arc-runners, github-arc-runners-additional).
 These names are examples and can be modified to fit your needs.